syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-WinUI.md

 {% tabs %}
 {% highlight c# tabtitle="C#" %}

-using Syncfusion.Pdf;
 using Syncfusion.Presentation;
 using Syncfusion.PresentationRenderer;

 {% endhighlight %}
 {% endtabs %}

-Step 6: Add a new action method **ConvertPPTXtoPDF** in MainWindow.xaml.cs and include the below code snippet to **convert a PowerPoint to PDF in WinUI**.
+Step 6: Add a new action method **ConvertPPTXtoImage** in MainWindow.xaml.cs and include the below code snippet to **convert a PowerPoint to image in WinUI**.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}

-//Loading an existing PowerPoint document
+//Loading an existing PowerPoint document.
 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
-//Open the existing PowerPoint presentation with loaded stream. using (IPresentation pptxDoc = Presentation.Open(assembly.GetManifestResourceStream("Convert_PowerPoint_Presentation_to_PDF.Assets.Input.pptx")))
+//Open the existing PowerPoint presentation with loaded stream. using (IPresentation pptxDoc = Presentation.Open(assembly.GetManifestResourceStream("Convert_PowerPoint_Presentation_to_Image.Assets.Input.pptx")))
 {
-    //Convert the PowerPoint document to PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc))
-    {
-        //Save the converted PDF document to MemoryStream.
+    //Initialize the PresentationRenderer.
-        MemoryStream pdfStream = new MemoryStream();
+    pptxDoc.PresentationRenderer = new PresentationRenderer();
-        pdfDocument.Save(pdfStream);
+    //Converts the first slide into image.
+    Stream stream = pptxDoc.Slides[0].ConvertToImage(ExportImageFormat.Jpeg);
+    //Reset the stream position.
+    stream.Position = 0;
-        //Save the stream as a PDF document file in the local machine.
+    //Save the stream as a image file in the local machine.
-        SaveHelper.SaveAndLaunch("Sample.pdf", pdfStream);
+    SaveHelper.SaveAndLaunch("PPTXtoImage.Jpeg", stream as MemoryStream);
 }
-}

 {% endhighlight %}
 {% endtabs %}

-## Save PDF document in WinUI
+## Save Image file in WinUI

 {% tabs %}